RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

    #if __HIP_DEVICE_COMPILE__

 Unlike ``__CUDA_ARCH__``, the ``__HIP_DEVICE_COMPILE__`` value is 1 or
-undefined, and it doesnâ€™t represent the feature capability of the target device.
+undefined, and it doesn't represent the feature capability of the target device.

 Compiler Defines: Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 +-------------+-------------+-------------+-------------+-------------+
 | Define      | hcc         | HIP-Clang   | nvcc        | Other (GCC, |
 |             |             |             |             | ICC, Clang, |